• Skip to primary navigation

 If you're looking for more ways to use leftover dill pickle juice, check out this article from Garden and Gun Ten Ways to Use Leftover Pickle Juice.

-I like to serve cast iron chicken thighs on top of cauliflower rice.
-The pan drippings add a ton of flavor to the cauliflower rice!
+I like to serve cast iron chicken thighs on top of any kind of rice (cauliflower rice when I'm watching carbs).
+The pan drippings add a ton of flavor!

 ingredients measured out in individual bowls on counter top